codescape/jira-scrum-poker/docs/scrum-poker-configuration.md

 It is preferred to choose this field because estimates that are saved into this field are displayed in the estimate badge on the backlog of agile boards.

+Scrum Poker for Jira currently supports the following field types to be chosen in the configuration and be filled with the confirmed estimate:

+* Number Field
+* Text Field (multi-line)
+* Text Field (single line)

+Please [let us know](/support) if you require other field types to be supported.

 #### Estimate Permission Check

 Decide whether every participant of a Scrum Poker session is allowed to save the estimate or permission to edit the issue shall be required for the current user.